Deep Learning and Density Functional Theory: Results

 DFT is a more popular choice for larger systems relative to wavefunction based methods because the exchange-correlation functionals used are computationally inexpensive relative to methods that employ exact exchange, for example.
 In light of this, we have trained EDNNs to predict energies at the PBE and MGGA level given a self-consistent charge density computed with the LDA exchange-correlation functional.
-In Figure \ref{main_results_1}, we show true minus predicted versus true for 1 and 10 electron models trained on the mapping between LDA charge densities and either PBE or MGGA energies.
+In Figure \ref{main_results_1}, we consider 1 and 10 electron models trained on the mapping between LDA charge densities and either PBE or MGGA energies.
 Similar to the results mentioned above, the mean absolute errors increase both with the number of electrons and the complexity of the exchange-correlation functional.
-In Table \ref{main_results_1_table} of the supplementary information, we also notice that the highest mean absolute error is for the external and total energies.
+In Table \ref{main_results_1_table} of Appendix \ref{mae_rnd}, we also notice that the highest mean absolute error is for the external and total energies.
 This result further suggests that there is not a fundamental problem with learning the external energy, but the larger range of energies makes it more difficult for a EDNN to handle with extreme precision.
+In addition, since the correlation functional is the same across all of the calculations and the same testing data was used for each case of number of electrons, we can determine if the networks are learning the correlation energy in a similar manner.
+In Table \ref{main_results_1_table}, we can see that the correlation energies have similar magnitudes of error indicating that similar correlation functional mappings are being learned as one should expect.
 The success of learning the energies of a more accurate exchange-correlation functional given a less accurate charge density shows promise for other applications.
-A future application could include learning a $G_0W_0$ total energy from a DFT computed self-consistent charge density, similar to the work that was completed by Kolb \emph{et al.} \cite{osti_1388993}.
+A future application could include learning $G_0W_0$ quasiparticle energies from a DFT computed self-consistent charge density, similar to the work that was completed by Kolb \emph{et al.} \cite{osti_1388993}.